Turkey seeks arrest of 2 former aides to Saudi crown prince in Khashoggi case | CBC News

 Court application cites 'strong suspicion' aides were involved in planning the killing

-Istanbul's chief prosecutor is seeking arrest warrants against two former aides to Saudi Crown Prince Mohammed bin Salman who were dismissed amid the fallout from the killing of Washington Post columnist Jamal Khashoggi.
+Turkey is seeking the arrest of two former aides to Saudi Crown Prince Mohammed bin Salman who were dismissed amid the fallout from the killing of Washington Post columnist Jamal Khashoggi.

-The prosecutor is seeking warrants for royal court adviser Saud al-Qahtani and deputy intelligence chief Ahmed al-Assiri, who are believed to have overseen the team that killed and dismembered Khashoggi at the kingdom's Istanbul consulate in October.
+Turkey's official Anadolu news agency said a court approved arrest warrants for former royal court adviser Saud al-Qahtani and former deputy intelligence chief Ahmed al-Assiri, who are believed to have overseen the team that killed and dismembered Khashoggi at the kingdom's Istanbul consulate in October.
 Saudi authorities say the agents who killed Khashoggi exceeded their authority.

 Turkey has been seeking to extradite 18 suspects, including 15 members of the alleged assassination squad.
 Saudi Arabia has detained 21 people and says it is seeking the death penalty for five.